Bill Heath (baseball): Biography

-Heath batted left-handed, threw right-handed, stood 5 ft 8 in tall and weighed 175 lb.
+Heath graduated from Thomas Downey High School in Modesto, CA. He batted left-handed, threw right-handed, stood 5 ft 8 in tall and weighed 175 lb.
 During his eleven-year career (1960–1970) as a professional, he never played a full season in the Majors, but he was a solid hitter at the minor league level, batting .285 in 760 games.

 As a Major Leaguer, Heath appeared in 112 games as a reserve catcher and pinch hitter; his 47 hits included six doubles and one triple.

 Heath's wife and daughter were murdered during a home invasion in 1975.
 His daughter, Courtney (named for catcher Clint Courtney) was kidnapped during the invasion and was the subject of a highly publicized search.